FAQ

 Here are a few comments from other sex addicts about their reasons for coming to SAA:

-“I kept waking up at night in cold sweats, feeling anxious, worrying if I had a sexually transmitted disease and if I was going to give it to my wife.
-I couldn’t stand the fear, the loneliness and the feelings of total helplessness”.
+“I kept waking up at night in cold sweats, feeling anxious worrying if I had a sexually transmitted disease and if I was going to give it to my wife.
+I couldn’t stand the fear, loneliness, and the feelings of total helplessness”.

 “I just couldn’t take the overwhelming shame and guilt, I had to find another way.”